bit-ml/bee/README.md

 2. Download dataset

-We provide the setup intruction for the Waterbirds dataset here and further instructions enabling developers to use their own dataset in the "Using a different dataset" section below.
+We provide the setup intructions for the Waterbirds dataset here and further instructions enabling developers to use their own dataset in the "Using a different dataset" section below.
 ```bash
 mkdir -p ./data/waterbirds && cd ./data/waterbirds
 wget https://nlp.stanford.edu/data/dro/waterbird_complete95_forest2water2.tar.gz